imTaherS/Auto-Post-Tagging/README.md

 ## Get Support for Plugin Issues

-If you need help with this plugin or would like to report a bug, please contact the developer at support@autoposttaggingplugin.com or submit an issue on the plugin's [GitHub repository](https://github.com/autoposttaggingplugin/).
+If you need help with this plugin or would like to report a bug, please contact the developer or submit an issue on the plugin's [GitHub repository](https://github.com/imTaherS/Auto-Post-Tagging/).

 ## Contributing

 We welcome contributions from the community.
-Please see our [Contributing Guidelines](https://github.com/autoposttaggingplugin/contributing) for more information.
+Please see our [Contributing Guidelines](https://github.com/imTaherS/Auto-Post-Tagging/) for more information.